 The M.Sc. in Sustainable Development has recently been ranked by Eduniversal as the top master’s program in Africa with a focus on sustainability and green technologies.
 The program has been defined following the European Quality Framework (EQF) and according to the Accreditation requirements for the Egyptian Education System.
 SSDV programs have followed the process for obtaining the recognition, whose main purpose is to ensure that it fulfills a standard of quality that fits into the Egyptian context.

 Since fall 2014, students have the opportunity to receive double master’s degrees from AUC and Politecnico di Milano in Italy.
 They will spend the first year at the AUC and the second year in Italy, before preparing their master's thesis under supervision from both universities.

 There are three different tracks eligible candidates can take:

 A graduate qualification and community-based experience in sustainable development may lead to career opportunities in national and international organizations.
 Graduates typically seek career advancement in:

-Bilateral donor agencies (GIZ, USAID, JICA, etc.)
+Bilateral donor agencies (such as GIZ, USAID, JICA)